 I got my on-air start working in beautiful Savannah, Georgia, at WJCL/WTGS, where I worked as the political reporter, covering City Council and County Commission.
 I also traveled to Gulfport, Mississippi, to cover the damage and devastation from Hurricane Katrina.

 I love living in the Washington, D.C., area and covering politics.
 I spend my free time traveling, reading and going on adventures with my black lab, Chomsky.

 Meghan Mongillo - Anchor / Reporter

-Meghan's most memorable news story is one that she not only covered, but also became involved in: "I was reporting live from a crime scene where a young woman had been raped and robbed.
+My most memorable news story is one that I not only covered, but also became involved in: I was reporting live from a crime scene where a young woman had been raped and robbed.
 As we were breaking down our equipment to leave, I noticed a pair of earrings on the ground.
 The investigators had already left, so I scooped them up with my script (careful not to touch them - I watch too many cop shows) and took them to the Sheriff's Office.
-It turns out they belonged to the victim and had the suspects DNA on them!
-I later testified at the trial and the man was convicted."
+It turns out they belonged to the victim and had the suspect's DNA on them!
+I later testified at the trial and the man was convicted.

 Mike Kallmeyer - Anchor